Menu

 Many environmental consultants also seek higher education in the form of certificates or a master’s degree with a specific focus such as hazardous waste management or sustainability.
 This job involves working closely with others and presenting your findings in meetings.
 A good environmental consultant has strong communication skills and a clear passion for environmental stewardship and solving environmental problems.

-Recommended degree/program: B.S. in Environmental Studies
+Recommended degree/program: BS in Environmental Studies

 Sustainability Manager